-Figure 43: Custom Variable Editor - Industry Output/Sales
+Figure 41: Custom Variable Editor - Industry Output/Sales

 On the left-hand panel of the Custom Variable Editor are variable-specific options and instructions.
 These options typically involve specifying information about what base data you would like to associate with the custom variable such as the base year, base industry, commodity or government spending category, and so on.
 The base IO column data resulting from your choices is what you are able to subsequently modify using the central IO Column editor in order to finish specifying the custom variable.
-Additional customizations are available for certain types of custom variables, such as the options for adjusting compensation rate and labor productivity of custom industries, as shown in Figure 43.
+Additional customizations are available for certain types of custom variables, such as the options for adjusting compensation rate and labor productivity of custom industries, as shown in Figure 41.

-To aid in constructing your custom IO column, the chart on the right-hand side of the screen, which can be toggled between stacked-bar and horizontal-bar views, helps visualize the differences between the base and custom IO columns.
+To aid in constructing your custom IO column, the stacked-bar chart on the right-hand side of the screen helps visualize the differences between the base and custom IO columns.
+And you will be able to choose data bars or color scales to automatically categorize the IO column into low, mid-range, and high categories.
 Additionally, using the button marked with a magnifying glass in the IO column editing area, IO column reference data for each forecast year can be viewed as a table or chart and can be auto-filled into the custom column editor.
 The Custom Industry Output/Sales variable editor also has reference information for national and regional compensation rates and labor productivity.
 The right-click menu of the custom column editor has an Apply Remainder option (except when editing Industry Output/Sales, for which Value Added captures the remainder), which can prove useful as the IO column needs to total to one.
 If there are issues with any of your custom values, the button usually displaying a green checkmark in the corresponding section of the editor will change and instead warn you of the problems with what you have entered.